The 1930s were the era of gangsters, art deco, skyscrapers, AND cocktails

 Champagne was big during Prohibition.
 So here are two holiday champagne (or Prosecco)

 Pour cranberry concentrate or just cranberry juice in the bottom of a flute, a squeeze of fresh lime, curlicue of lime rind on the glass.

 Blueberry Champagne cocktail:

 Place one sugar cube in the bottom of flute, top with champagne, float 2 blueberries on the top (the sugar cube fizzes!).
-Alternate option: instead of sugar cube, pour a small amount of blueberry schnapps in the bottom of the glass, top with champagne.

 The Bad Romance (Not Lady Gaga version) was actually created just for the Wit’s End club in NYC.
 It uses only Prohibition bootlegged liquor, and it does pack a punch!
 But it’s a lot of fun and a great drink for your repertoire.
 Here you go!